 While greasy potato chips and chocolate cannot be targeted as the main culprit behind those embarrassing and sometimes painful blemishes, there’s plenty to be said about food’s ability to worsen a pre-existing acne condition.

 The main culprits behind acne blemishes lie in hormonal changes, whether those result from puberty or other life events.
 However, lifestyle habits like diet are correlated to the inflammation and prevalence of these breakouts.

-From dairy to the Mediterranean diet, we’ve taken a look at the most commonly touted foods for clear skin and examined the research blaming certain treats for acne blemishes.
+From dairy to the Mediterranean diet, we took a look at the most commonly touted foods for clear skin and examined the research blaming certain foods for acne blemishes.

-There are many foods that have been blamed for acne breakouts, but you’ll find that many of these accusations are based on incomplete or nonexistent research.
-There are, however, some important connections between certain diet choices and acne blemishes.
+There are many foods that have been blamed for acne, but you’ll find that many of these accusations are based on incomplete or nonexistent research.
+There are, however, some important connections between certain diet choices and breakouts.